New Orleans VooDoo

 The VooDoo's official mascots were known as Bones and Mojo.
 Their cheerleaders were known as the VooDoo Dolls.

+A new version known as the Louisiana VooDoo made an effort to revive the brand in the 2024 reboot of the AFL but was unable to secure a home in New Orleans, Bossier City or Lake Charles; the team would instead play only two games, its lone home game at Blackham Coliseum in Lafayette, before folding due to issues with league finances.

 History

 Franchise is born

 In 1998, New Orleans Saints owner Tom Benson committed to the purchase of an Arena Football League (AFL) team, making him the first National Football League (NFL) owner to do so.
 On March 7, 2002, Benson announced that he would be fielding a franchise in 2003.
 However, the VooDoo played their inaugural game on the road against the Philadelphia Soul on February 8, 2004.
 The game marked the return of the AFL to New Orleans, where the New Orleans Night franchise had played two seasons in 1991–1992.
 The VooDoo logo consists of a human skull wearing a top hat and sunglasses.

 In their first year, they drew big crowds to their home games as they became the second team other than the Orlando Predators or Tampa Bay Storm to win the AFL's Southern Division.
 The team's average attendance of 15,240 ranked fifth in the league and was a major factor in the VooDoo's 7–1 regular season home record.

 In 2005, the team started strong, but later found itself on the wrong end of some close, hard-fought games.
 At a sold-out TD Waterhouse Centre, the VooDoo ended their second regular season against Orlando with both needing a win to reach the playoffs.
 A second-half rally featuring a fumble return for a touchdown by Thabiti Davis brought the VooDoo back into the game briefly, but a Jay Taylor kickoff hit the iron surrounding the nets and was recovered by the Predators.
 After another touchdown to bring the lead up to 15, the game was effectively over.
 The final score was 51–40, ending the VooDoo's season at 9–7.

 Despite the underachievement, the VooDoo had an average attendance of 15,338, good for third in the 17-team AFL, and again had the New Orleans market lead the nation in television ratings for Sunday AFL broadcasts on NBC.

 The VooDoo's success and popularity led the AFL to consider placing the ArenaBowl in New Orleans.
 Although it had already signed a deal with Las Vegas to have the ArenaBowl there for 2005, 2006 and 2007, the league had considered terminating that deal.
 Had the bidding for ArenaBowl XX begun, New Orleans would have been an early favorite, along with Orlando and Arizona.